Dietary Patterns – Overview

 Eventually, we can look at how these dietary patterns are connected to body composition, cognitive function, and metabolic syndrome.

-Examined dietary patterns represent available and common foods that people are consuming and the combinations in which these foods are taken.
+Examined patterns represent available and common foods that people are consuming and the combinations in which these foods are taken.

 It might be easier to improve a person’s diet by moving them along the scales of a specific dietary pattern.